isomerpages/mindef-ndp2022/_faq/Activities/Dance of the Nation.md

 #### Q9-15.
 When and how will I be notified if I win the lucky draw?
-Winners will be contacted during the period of 25 to 26 July 2022 via email ([ndpeeps@defence.gov.sg](#)).
+Winners will be contacted during the period of 2 to 3 August 2022 via email ([ndpeeps@defence.gov.sg](#)).
 Terms and conditions will apply for lucky draw winners.

 #### Q9-16.
 When will the lucky draw be held?
-The Lucky Draw will be held on Monday, 25th Jul 2022, at 3pm.
+The Lucky Draw will be held on Monday, 1st August 2022, at 3pm.
 Winners will be chosen at random, among entries received that fulfil the eligibility and submission criteria set out above.

 #### Q9-17.
 How many pairs of NDP tickets and August Plushies are there to be won in the lucky draw?